Brandywine Realty Trust (NYSE:BDN) Releases FY 2022 Earnings Guidance

-Brandywine Realty Trust (NYSE:BDN – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of $1.36-$1.40 for the period.
+Brandywine Realty Trust (NYSE:BDN – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+The company provided EPS guidance of $1.36-$1.40 for the period.
 The company issued revenue guidance of -.

 Brandywine Realty Trust Dividend Announcement